 Before we knew it, it was time for the last visit of the day.
 As the sun began to lower over the horizon in all its glory, we were taken to a place known in English as the ‘Golden Triangle’.
 It’s a place where the waterways of Laos, Myanmar, and Thailand meet – a place referred to by the locals as Sop Ruak and an area known famously for being one of the world’s busiest drug-trafficking regions.
 The views were stunning.

 Finally, after more than 180 kilometers of coach travel and five different destinations, it was time to drive yet another 180 kilometers back to Chiang Mai.
 A long old day… but, was it worth it?

 Yes, we saw some intriguing places and events, traveled with a great bunch of people and the stress factor of finding these sights was certainly removed, but, was it worth spending over 12 hours traveling to see maybe 2.5 hours worth of north Thailand?
 Was it worth having these remarkable landmarks in front of you and unable to fully explore them?
-Would I go again if I had the chance to do so?
+Would I go again on an organised coach tour if I had the chance to do so?
 For me, it’s a resounding NO!!